Zohair2099/SkillSync/README.md

 ## Overview

-EmployMint is a Next.js web application designed to assist users in their career journey through a suite of AI-powered tools.
+SkillSync is a Next.js web application designed to assist users in their career journey through a suite of AI-powered tools.
 It helps with skill assessment, job matching, resume building, interview preparation, market trend analysis, and more, aiming to provide a comprehensive platform for career development and advancement.
 The application primarily uses local browser storage for user data, ensuring privacy and quick access.

 ## Main Features